thelastpickle/cassandra-reaper/README.md

 opportunistically running multiple parallel repairs at the same time on different nodes within the cluster.
 Basic repair scheduling functionality is also supported.

+Cassandra Reaper does not come with a GUI, but please check [this project](https://github.com/spodkowinski/cassandra-reaper-ui) if you'd like to use one.

 Please see the [Issues](https://github.com/spotify/cassandra-reaper/issues) section for more information on planned development, and known issues.